melissamcewen/curlsbotAPI/docs/partial-matching.md

 1. Collects all possible matches rather than returning the first match
 2. Calculates a "coverage" score for each match (how much of the search term the match covers)
 3. Sorts matches by coverage and term length to find the best match
+4. Falls back to default ingredient if no matches are found

 ```typescript
 // Example: Searching for "stearyl alcohol coconut derived"